Boat international media presenting at the superyacht design festival

 Zolty is the visionary artist and founder of BREAKFAST, a fine art studio specialising in digitally controlled kinetic art and sculpture.
 With a team of highly skilled engineers and specialists, BREAKFAST has crafted over 300 kinetic masterpieces that now enhance some of the most prestigious collections worldwide, including those at Harvard University, Rockefeller Center, and Tiffany & Co.

-Zolty spoke about.
-He said: "Oftentimes, people come to me very late in the game and they say, 'I have a rectangle on the wall', or 'I have this space on the floor' and everything's kind of finished.
-In my dreams and my future, my hope is that there doesn't need to be this separation between the architecture, the interior design and the art.
+Zolty said: "Oftentimes, people come to me very late in the game and they say, 'I have a rectangle on the wall', or 'I have this space on the floor' and everything's kind of finished.
+In my dreams and my future, my hope is that there doesn't need to be this separation between architecture, interior design and art.
 We don't need to put just a piece on the wall itself, the ceiling, but the materials – all of those can change.
 You can block the sun or let it in just by letting the wall actually change and move."

 Driving forward Project Zero’s energy solutions